 Create a system of support for military-connected students experiencing parental deployment or separation

 Programs, Services & Information

-- Contact your Airman and Family Readiness Center, Relocation Program, for information on your gaining installation, and surrounding communities, and to obtain a Military Installation Guide at Military One Source.
+- Contact your Airman and Family Readiness Center, Relocation Program, for information on your gaining installation and surrounding communities and obtain a Military Installation Guide at Military One Source.

 - Contact the housing office at the gaining installation to determine the waiting period for on-base quarters.
 This may determine the school your child will attend.
 If you will be in temporary housing, contact your School Liaison Officer for assistance.

 - Check the new school calendar for starting and ending dates.